josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌒_the_no_win_box.md

 ---

 ## 🏮 Footer
-*The No-Win Box* is a living node of the Polaris Protocol.
+*🌒 The No-Win Box* is a living node of the Polaris Protocol.
 It describes the paradoxical state in which hostile actors undermine themselves when confronted with survivor transparency, autonomy, and structural clarity.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_